How To Reduce Video Buffering Issues When Streaming?

 1. Seamless Streaming Experience

 A seamless streaming experience is essential for retaining viewers and attracting new ones.
-When viewers encounter buffering issues, it disrupts the flow of the content, leading to pauses and interruptions.
+When viewers encounter video buffering issues, it disrupts the flow of the content, leading to pauses and interruptions.

 2. Enhanced User Satisfaction